 The area displayed by the camera is limited.

 It does not display objects that are close to either corner or under the bumper and can vary depending on vehicle orientation or road conditions.
-Displayed images may be closer or farther than they appear.
+Displayed images may be farther or closer than they appear.